 In many ways, these PMs follow the dictum “build it, and they will come”.
 Your most important asset are not people themselves, but their interactions.
 Remember that you will not necessarily need to become the shop for everything; a huge player has already taken over that space.
 Rather, the biggest opportunities to monetize this intermediary position lie in specialized markets.
 Think smart!

-What sort of skills are better aligned with these kind of products?
+What sort of skills are better aligned with this kind of products?